Facing deportation at immigration court, many undocumented immigrants learn about a “hardship” defense for the first time.

 Even though IIRAIRA passed in 1996, immigration courts have still not clearly defined the newer standard.

-In one of the few cases explaining the new hardship requirement, the Board of Immigration Appeals emphasized immigrants must now provide evidence of harm to his spouse, parent, or child substantially beyond that which ordinarily would be expected from the alien’s deportation.
+In one of the few cases explaining the new hardship requirement, the Board of Immigration Appeals emphasized an undocumented immigrant must now provide evidence of harm to his spouse, parent, or child substantially beyond that which ordinarily would be expected from the alien’s deportation.

-Strangely, this explanation for exceptional and extremely unusual hardship for Cancellation of Removal sounds almost the same as the explanation for extreme hardship under Suspension of Deportation.
+Strangely, this explanation for exceptional and extremely unusual hardship for Non-Lawful Permanent Resident Cancellation of Removal sounds almost the same as the explanation for extreme hardship under Suspension of Deportation.

 According to the Board of Immigration Appeals, the two types of hardship are not the same.
 The newer hardship, exceptional and extremely unusual, is more severe than extreme hardship.